Tampines: Electoral boundaries

 Tampines has been represented under various Single Member Constituencies (SMCs) and Group Representation Constituencies (GRCs) over the years.

 Originally, Tampines was under the Tampines SMC, during a period when the town was still under development.
 As its population grew rapidly, the electoral boundaries were redrawn in 1988 to form the Tampines GRC and Eunos GRC.
-Eunos GRC was eventually dissolved in 1997.
-Following this, the Tampines North ward was split and partially absorbed into both Pasir Ris GRC and Tampines GRC.
-The rest of the former was absorbed back into Tampines GRC.
-Pasir Ris GRC itself was dissolved in 2001, after just one electoral cycle.
+Eunos GRC was eventually dissolved in 1997, with the Tampines North ward being split and partially absorbed into both Pasir Ris GRC and Tampines GRC.
+The former GRC was dissolved and the remainder of Tampines North was absorbed back into latter Tampines GRC in the next election.

-From 2001 to 2025, Tampines was represented across three GRCs—the namesake Tampines (for Tampines North, Tampines East and Tampines West), Aljunied (for the area around Temasek Polytechnic) and East Coast (covering Xilin and Simei).
-Minor changes were made to its electoral boundaries for some elections.

-Since 2025, Tampines has been reorganised into East Coast GRC, Tampines GRC, and the newly formed Tampines Changkat SMC.
-Tampines New Town now falls solely under the latter two constituencies, with the portion that was previously part of Aljunied GRC incorporated into Tampines GRC.
-Simei and Xilin remain under East Coast GRC.
+Between 2001 and 2025, Tampines was represented across three GRCs—the namesake Tampines (for Tampines North, Tampines East and Tampines West), Aljunied (for the area around Temasek Polytechnic) and East Coast (covering Xilin and Simei).
+Until 2020, the boundaries for Tampines were untouched until it incorporated the Tampines North industrial area.
+In 2025, Tampines has been reorganised into East Coast GRC, Tampines GRC, and the newly formed Tampines Changkat SMC.
+Tampines New Town now falls solely under the latter two constituencies, with the portion that was previously part of Aljunied GRC incorporated into Tampines GRC; Simei and Xilin still remain under Changi-Simei division of East Coast GRC.